Understanding Inhalants Addiction

 - Muscle atrophy

-Many adolescents and adults who abuse inhalants are also dealing with an additional mental health challenge, including one or more of the following common co-occurring disorders:
+Many adults who abuse inhalants are also dealing with an additional mental health challenge, including one or more of the following common co-occurring disorders:

 - Anxiety disorders